joey-public/WES207CapstoneProject/main/README.md

 ### Host Settings

 Before running the host you can configure the settings of the usrp and processing, by modifying the  `main/settings.txt`.
-The available settings are listed below.

 - `usrp` settings denote settings related to the configureation of the usrp device.
 - `rx_stream` settings denote settings related to the streaming of data